-The hull design is based on the earlier Admiral Gorshkov, launched in 1982, but it is larger with a full load displacement, 58,500t as compared to 40,400t.
+The hull design is based on the earlier Admiral Gorshkov, launched in 1982, but is larger, with a full load displacement of 58,500t compared to 40,400t.

-Admiral Gorshkov has not been operational since 1988 but, in January 2004, India signed an agreement to buy the vessel which is to be extensively refurbished with new propulsion systems, weapons and modernisation of the deck for new aircraft.
+Admiral Gorshkov had not been operational since 1988 but, in January 2004, India signed an agreement to buy the vessel, which was to be extensively refurbished with new propulsion systems, weapons and modernisation of the deck for new aircraft.

 The vessel was sold for the price of the refit along with the purchase of 16 MiG-29K fighters and eight Ka-27 and Ka-31 naval helicopters for the carrier group.
 It was formally handed over in March 2004.

-Gorshkov was renamed INS Vikramaditya, and the refit was completed by March 2012 and followed by sea trials.
-The Indian Navy commissioned INS Vikramaditya in November 2013.
+Gorshkov was renamed INS Vikramaditya, and the refit was completed by March 2012.
+Following sea trials, the Indian Navy commissioned INS Vikramaditya in November 2013.

 Kuznetsov Class aircraft